fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ZK-Rollup, with its terrific security and decentralization properties, is believed as the most important Layer 2 scaling solution in the long term.
 However, the nice features of ZK-Rollup come with a cost of technical difficulties, in terms of both cryptography and engineering.
 No wonder why there are only a few relevant devtools or user-end products out there.
 As one of a few teams that are developing a ZK-Rollup system from scratch instead of forking, Fluidex decides to share some of our experience and outcomes with the industry, to help explode the ZK-Rollup ecosystem.

 Before moving on, we recommend our readers to check out the article ["ZK-Rollup development experience sharing, Part I"](/en/blog/zkrollup-intro1/), in which we talk about how to develop and optimize ZK-Rollup.
-As the second part of this “development experience-sharing” series, this article focuses on our recently open-sourced back-end architecture, aming at guiding more developers into the ZK-Rollup ecosystem.
+As the second part of this “development experience-sharing” series, this article focuses on our recently open-sourced back-end architecture, aiming at guiding more developers into the ZK-Rollup ecosystem.

 ## Overall Architecture

 The diagram below shows the overall architecture of Fluidex's back-end.
 In a nutshell, users send order requests to the matching engine, and the matching engine sends all the finished orders to the message queue.
 The rollup module then updates the states (users' orders, users' balances...) on the Merkle tree and packs the messages into L2 blocks.
-After L2 blocks are proved by prover cluster, they will be published onto chain.
+After L2 blocks being proved by prover-cluster, they will be published onto chain.

 <p align="center">
   <img src="Fluidex Architecture.svg" width="600" >